Hasse-Schmidt derivations and locally trivial deformations in positive characteristic: Preliminaries on locally trivial deformations

 \end{definition}

-\begin{definition} Let $A$ be an object in $\mathcal{A}$ and $X_0$ be an algebraic scheme.
+\begin{definition} Let $A$ be an object of $\mathcal{A}$ and $X_0$ be an algebraic scheme.
 Then, a deformation $X$ is called \emph{locally trivial} if, for every $x\in X_0$, there exists an open neighborhood $x\in U\subset X_0$ such that the restriction $X|_U$ is isomorphic to the trivial deformation of $U$. \end{definition}

-\begin{definition} Let $A$ be an object in $\mathcal{A}$ and $X_0$ be an algebraic scheme.
-Then, the symbol $\operatorname{Def}_{X_0}'(A)$ denotes the set of locally trivial deformations of $X_0$ over $A$ modulo isomorphisms.
-It is a covariant functor from $\mathcal{A}$ to the category of sets. \end{definition}
+\begin{definition} Let $A$ be an object of $\mathcal{A}$ and $X_0$ be an algebraic scheme.
+Then, the symbol $\operatorname{Def}_{X_0}'(A)$ denotes the set of locally trivial deformations of $X_0$ over $A$, modulo isomorphisms.
+It defines a covariant functor from $\mathcal{A}$ to the category of sets, which we call the {\em locally trivial deformation functor} of $X_0$. \end{definition}